Resources for Volunteers

 Grant evaluator volunteer position description

-The goal of the 2023 Community Grant Program is to provide equitable access to flexible funding for organizations serving communities’ most pressing needs throughout Oregon.
+The goal of the 2024 Community Grants Program is to provide equitable access to flexible funding for nonprofits addressing the pressing needs of communities across Oregon, informed by the voices of people who know their communities best.

 OCF MISSION AND COMMITMENT TO EQUITY, DIVERSITY AND INCLUSION